trunk-io/configs/readme.md

 This config is curated to _not break_ things, as opposed to minify maximally.
 Specifically it will leave embedded raster images, and both `viewbox` and `width`/`height` attributes in place.

+### `.yamllint.yaml`

+Yamllint mostly has formatting rules without autofixes.
+As mentioned above, we recommend using autoformatters as opposed to linters which give formatting errors one space at a time.
+This config enables only select rules, and not any formatting rules which prettier handles automatically.

 ## What's the best way to run linters and formatters?

 [Trunk][trunk] 🎉 ([docs](https://docs.trunk.io) •